-Agreement) when notifying their fisheries subsidies.
+Considering the rapid depletion of global fisheries, the role of fisheries subsidies in facilitating overfishing and overcapacity, and the difficulty of reaching agreement on stricter rules limiting fishery subsidies at the WTO, the United States has proposed as a realistic and practical first step that WTO Members consider providing additional information (e.g., information beyond that required under the Subsidies Agreement) when notifying their fisheries subsidies.
 The United States has noted that additional information regarding, for example, the health of the relevant fish stocks and the applicable management regime, could be voluntarily included in a Member's regular subsidy notification.
 Many Members spoke in favor of developing such an approach, while others, such as China and India, expressed reservations.

-During the spring 2017 meeting of the Committee, the United States circulated questions for Members aimed at advancing and organizing the discussion of this issue.22 The questions seek information from Members on their views as to the relevant scope of information needed to properly assess the trade and resource impacts of fisheries subsidies, the current information gaps experienced by international fishing organizations, and other challenges in developing the necessary information.
-The United States will continue to advance this discussion in the coming year.
+During the spring 2017 meeting of the Subsidies Committee, the United States circulated questions for Members aimed at advancing and organizing the discussion of this issue.
+23 The questions seek information from Members on their views as to the relevant scope of information needed to properly assess the trade and resource impacts of fisheries subsidies, the current information gaps experienced by international fishing organizations, and other challenges in developing the necessary information.